 Actually, they don't even “buy” the home at all.
 Wholesalers find deals, get a house under contract, and then essentially sell the deal to buy the home (or option/contract) to another investor.
 Basically, you do all the legwork to find deals, then pass them to other investors for a fee.

 I have a friend who is a wholesaler (he used to be a graphic designer).
 It took him a year before he actually completed the whole cycle I just laid out and made a couple of grand.
 But he stuck with it and is doing pretty well now.
 But it's certainly more like a full-time job, or at least a very consistent part-time job.

 Syndication is a type of investing that can be participated in from a couple of angles…as “the syndicator” (provider or sponsor) or “the investor.”

 If you put syndication deals together, you identify an opportunity (let's say a simple flip, for example), model out the investment on paper, and then try to raise money from investors to execute the plan.

-You take a fee for putting the whole deal together and seeing it through to completion, and you might own a piece of the pie as well.
+You take a fee for putting the whole deal together and seeing it through to completion, and you might also own a piece of the pie.

-If you are going to be a syndicator you need to be very experienced with real estate deals in general, but also in the “art of raising money.”
+If you are going to be a syndicator, you need to be very experienced with real estate deals in general and the “art of raising money.”
 Beyond that, you also need to understand all the legalities around offering investments to the public, of which there are many!

 On the flip side, you can participate in syndication by being an investor.
 It's actually one of the most passive forms of real estate investing because you basically just write a check as the investor.
 But again, the more you put into something, the more you are likely to get out!

 Crowdfunded Real Estate